 In other industries, regulation can play a less direct role in affecting industry pricing.
 For example, the drug industry is one of most regulated industries.
 And for good reason – no one wants an ineffective drug that causes deaths to reach the market.
 As a result, the U.S. Food and Drug Administration (FDA) requires that new drugs must pass a series of clinical trials before they can be sold and distributed to the general public.
 However, the consequence of all this testing is that it usually takes several years and millions of dollars before a drug is approved.
 Keep in mind that all these costs are above and beyond the millions that the drug company has spent on research and development.

 All in all, investors should always be on the lookout for regulations that could potentially have a material impact upon a business’ bottom line.
 Investors should keep these regulatory costs in mind as they assess the potential risks and rewards of investing.

 The massive amount of numbers in a company’s financial statements can be bewildering and intimidating to many investors.
 On the other hand, if you know how to analyze them, the financial statements are a gold mine of information.

 Financial statements are the medium by which a company discloses information concerning its financial performance.
 Followers of fundamental analysis use the quantitative information gleaned from financial statements to make investment decisions.
 Before we jump into the specifics of the three most important financial statements – income statements, balance sheets and cash flow statements – we will briefly introduce each financial statement’s specific function, along with where they can be found.

-The balance sheet represents a record of a company’s assets, liabilities and equity at a particular point in time.
+The Major Statements The Balance Sheet The balance sheet represents a record of a company’s assets, liabilities and equity at a particular point in time.
 The balance sheet is named by the fact that a business’s financial structure balances in the following manner:

 |Assets = Liabilities + Shareholders\’ Equity|